wkcosmology/wkcosmology.github.io/blog/md/mouse_free_macos.md

 ## Vim-mode editor

-First of all, I saied `vim-mode editor` instead of a software call `vim`.
+First of all, I said `vim-mode editor` instead of a software call `vim`.
-Vim-mode is an powerful editting pattern, which uses the alphanumeric keys and a few function keys, like `ctrl`, `shift` or `tab`, to do all the work of editing, navigating, modifying, and searching by using different modes.
-With vim-mode, you can achieve mouse-free for your editting work.
+Vim-mode is an powerful editing pattern, which uses the alphanumeric keys and a few function keys, like `ctrl`, `shift` or `tab`, to do all the work of editing, navigating, modifying, and searching by using different modes.
+With vim-mode, you can achieve mouse-free for your editing work.

-## Quick Launch apps
+## Quick Launch App

-During progrmming, maybe we want to google something, so we will switch to the browser.
-Or we want to take a note, loop up someting or chat with others, so we need to open other apps.
-My practise is to launch all the apps by searching and open, using spotlight or its alternative: Alfred.
-Furthermore, I defined some key combination for some commonly used apps, like
+During programming, maybe we want to google something, so we will switch to the browser.
+Or we want to take a note, loop up something or chat with others, so we need to open other App.
+My practise is to launch all the App by searching and open, using spotlight or its alternative: Alfred.
+Furthermore, I defined some key combination for some commonly used App, like

 | Key stroke   | App        |
 | :----------- | :--------- |